hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `oidc_issuer_url` - The OIDC issuer URL that is associated with the cluster.

-* `node_resource_group` - The auto-generated Resource Group which contains the resources for this Managed Kubernetes Cluster.
+* `node_resource_group` - (Optional) The auto-generated Resource Group which contains the resources for this Managed Kubernetes Cluster.

 ---